 Mmmmm, look at these beauties!
 Since it is Valentine's Day today - Happy Valentine’s to you all!
-Will be making these Sri Lankan hoppers again tomorrow morning to treat the whole crowd around this household - weekend treats are the best!
+I will be making these Sri Lankan hoppers again tomorrow morning to treat the whole crowd around this household - weekend treats are the best!

 Hoppers describe the pancakes made from fermented rice and coconut milk batter, a popular breakfast dish in Sri Lanka and South India.

 Hoppers apparently it’s the British way of pronouncing “Appam” - which ….. errrr, whichever way you try and turn or pronounce would never sound any close to hoppers but hey.....they are delicious so, who really cares?

-Appam or Sri Lankan hoppers are yummy and healthier savoury pancakes that are made from coconut milk and rice or rice flour that needs fermenting - ideally, overnight.
+Appam or Sri Lankan hoppers are yummy and healthier savoury pancakes that are made with coconut milk and rice or rice flour that needs fermenting - ideally, overnight.

 It is such a great dish to start the day with... we have it mainly at the weekend but truthfully you can keep the batter in the fridge and have them any morning before going to work or school in literally minutes.

 I do like to believe it originates from Sri Lanka where it makes a common breakfast or even dinner.

 I don’t always go the traditional way on making appam as nowadays the ready-made rice flour it’s so great and cuts a bit of time if you do not fancy soaking the rice.

 Any corner cut it’s great if it works and saves us some time, right?
 Well...
 I think so!

 The best outcome when cutting corners it’s when the result doesn’t really differ from the traditional or original way of making something.

 I am a fan of traditional food, oh yes.
-The difference it’s that we no longer have all that time in hand but still want to have those dishes.
-Dishes that either bring childhood memories, add to our healthy eating habits or simply enjoying a dish we like.
+The difference’s that we no longer have all that time in hand but still want to have those dishes.
+Dishes that either bring childhood memories, add to our healthy eating habits or simply enjoy a dish we like.